Cool business ideas for startups and business development

 I hope this sparks some interest in my readers and stimulate some new ideas

-Below is the Vision and Software requirement document.
+Below is the Vision and Software requirement document for Realworld II.
 Note it’s a draft.
 I have moved on from this project.

 Realworld II Vision Document